tuomasth/TSPsolver_v14-3-2017/README.md

 The convex hull has a minor bug, sometimes leaving a node unremoved, but this does not significally affect the TSP solution.

-Also, the 2MST heuristic can find the best tour for example in special "cluster" cases such as:
+Also, the 2MST heuristic can find the best tour (of the 3) for example in special "cluster" cases such as:

 1 3.1 3.0